P vs NP – A promise fulfilled

 This article is part of a series of articles.
 Please check here for the other articles in this series and the best order in which to read them.

-This observation didn’t discourage me to proceed with the second example: a program for testing a given natural number at being prime.
+This observation didn’t discourage me from proceeding with the second example: a program for testing a given natural number for being prime.

-When division by the truncated root still had a remainder, the number to check was labeled to be prime.
+When division by the truncated root still had a remainder, the number to check was labeled as prime.

-Mind that this iteration does not have to go beyond the square root, if there exists a bigger factor than the root, a smaller factor would have been found earlier.
+Note that this iteration does not have to go beyond the square root; if there exists a bigger factor than the root, a smaller factor would have been found earlier.

-I tested some numbers, prime candidates, and I was not surprised to find, that the time it took to find a prime was proportional with the size of the number.
+I tested some numbers, prime candidates, and was not surprised to find that the time it took to find a prime was proportional to the size of the number.

 It occurred to me that multiplying my two primes (1.000.000.021 x 1.000.000.033) was a breeze.